My Best Friend's Wedding: Stage musical

 A stage musical adaptation of the film featuring songs by Burt Bacharach and Hal David and a book by screenplay writer Ronald Bass and Jonathan Harvey was announced to open in September 2021 (originally due to open September 2020 but postponed due to the COVID-19 pandemic) on a UK and Ireland tour, and was due to be directed by Rachel Kavanaugh and star Alexandra Burke as Julianne Potter.
-However on 30 June 2021, it was announced that the production was cancelled due to the impact of the COVID-19 pandemic, with the producers revealing they hope to revisit the show at a later date.
+However on June 30, 2021, it was announced that the production was canceled due to the impact of the COVID-19 pandemic, with the producers revealing they hope to revisit the show at a later date.

+The musical made its world premiere at the Ogunquit Playhouse in Fall 2024, running from September 26 to October 27.

+Sequel

+While promoting his Netflix show The Hunting Wives, Dermot Mulroney revealed to the New York Post that talks of a sequel are underway.
+On July 29, 2025, the sequel was finally announced to be in early development, with Celine Song to write the screenplay.